 Download Printable Summary of the Colorado TCAP

-SchoolTutoring Academy’s TCAP Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship TCAP Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s TCAP Tutoring Programs start with a ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship TCAP Tutoring Program is available to all North American students, which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.

 The Transition Colorado Assessment Program (TCAP) began in the 2011-2012 school year to support the implementation of the Colorado Achievement Plan for Kids (CAP4K) standards update, a process started in 2010.
 The CAP4K strives to revise and update Colorado Academic Standards to what policymakers and educators believe are the most up-to date practices for Colorado students in the 21st century.